apache/beam/learning/prompts/documentation-lookup/11_basic_state.md

 State is [scoped](https://beam.apache.org/documentation/programming-guide/#state-and-timers) to the current processing key within a window, meaning each key has its own state.
 It's particularly useful for complex aggregations across multiple elements.

-Beam provides several [types of state](https://beam.apache.org/documentation/programming-guide/#types-of-state) that can be used for different use cases including scalar and collection values:
+Beam provides several [types of state](https://beam.apache.org/documentation/programming-guide/#types-of-state) that can be used for different use cases, including scalar and collection values:
 - ValueState
 - BagState
 - SetState